 UNITED NATIONS, Jan 28 (IPS/G77) -- On 18 October 2000, the Economic and Social Council (ECOSOC) adopted the resolution on the establishment of a new subsidiary body on forests.
 The new body, United Nations Forum on Forests (UNFF), is the political culmination of and the institutional follow-up to the work of the Intergovernmental Panel on Forests (IPF), 1995-1997, and the Intergovernmental Forum on Forests (IFF), 1997-2000.

-- Promoting and facilitating the implementation of the Panel’s proposals for action;
+and facilitating the implementation of the Panels proposals for

 The IFF completed its work in February 2000.
 The five-year IPF/IFF process achieved a significant progress in narrowing the divide between the North and South on forest policy issues and in identifying common priorities.
 The process also succeeded in bringing about a major shift in the overall approach to forests, including the establishment of links between environmental economical and social considerations and the importance of the cross-sectoral nature of forests issues.
 Moreover, the previous predominant concentration on a certain type of forests, namely moist tropical forests, was expanded to include consideration of all types of forests, including concerns of low forest cover countries.
 Furthermore, the IPF/IFF process contributed to a much clearer and common understanding of the sustainable forest management.
 The fact that this five-year intergovernmental policy deliberation helped to promote a comprehensive and holistic concept of forests, inclusive of social, economic as well as environmental aspects, can be considered as an important achievement of historical significance.